in an ever-growing digital world, where hybrid working is becoming the norm, it's essential to keep your employees connected

 Here are the benefits team building activities can bring...

-As we move into a future where many companies are embracing hybrid working, team building activities will be more important to help keep your people connected where ever they're based.
+As we move into a future where many companies are embracing hybrid working, team building activities are more important than ever to help keep your people connected where ever they're based.

-These activities can range from a short problem to solve which can be done online to face to face games like a scavenger hunt.
-And whilst some people see team building as a ‘nice break’ from regular work, they do have a purpose.
-This is to develop the skills and knowledge of your staff as well as help build rapport between your teams.
+These activities can range from a short problem to solve, which can be done online, to face-to-face games like a scavenger hunt.
+Whilst some people see team building as a ‘nice break’ from regular work, they do have a purpose.
+Bringing diverse teams and skill sets together helps to bridge knowledge gaps, introduces new ways of thinking, and helps build rapport between your teams.

 If you can organise team building activities that have a purpose and objectives behind the planning, then your organisation can reap a range of benefits.
-Here's just a few benefits of team building activities:
+Here are just a few benefits of team building activities:

 connect remote teams

 Team building can help increase employee motivation and nurture a successful company culture in a number of ways.
-When a group of employees successfully complete a team building activity it creates momentum and makes them feel good about themselves - it increases employees’ confidence in their, and their team’s, ability and it also shows employees that the organisation is willing to invest in them.
+When a group of employees successfully complete a team building activity, it creates momentum and makes them feel good about themselves - it increases employees’ confidence in their own ability and that of their team.
+It also shows employees that the organisation is willing to invest in them.

 Improving productivity is one of the most common goals of team building activities.
 Take the opportunity to identify ways to improve the 'three Ps' that can affect productivity:

 By encouraging employees to learn to work together more effectively and reduce duplication of effort, your employees can work more efficiently.